-Skoda Superb hybrid engines, drive & performance
+Skoda Superb hybrid performance, top speed & engine

 Despite its impressive performance figures, the Superb iV is no sports model – but as a comfortable, capable family car there's little to fault it

 |0-62mph||Top speed||Driven wheels||Power|

 The Skoda Superb iV – like any Superb – is a comfortable and capable family car.
 Treat it as such, and it’s likely you’ll find the firm’s flagship an extremely rewarding vehicle to live with.
 The Superb is no sports car, but its ability to fit seamlessly into your life shouldn't be taken for granted.